XpressAI/x-template-semantic_segmentation/README.md

 **Description**

 - This repo comprises of the training, inference and model conversion (pytorch model to onnx model) code for UNet masking model.

-- Added the component required for the training and inferencing.
+It contains 9 components:

 1. ConvertTorchModelToOnnx
 2. CreateUnetModel
 3. ImageTrainTestSplit